CANShield: Deep Learning-Based Intrusion Detection Framework for Controller Area Networks at the Signal-Level: INTRODUCTION

-Modern vehicles are becoming fully computerized to ensure the driver's safety and convenience.
-The majority of the cars' critical functionalities involve dedicated microcontroller modules, known as electronic control units (ECUs), which are connected by controller area network (CAN), a de facto automobile communication standard.
-The increased connectivity of modern vehicles nonetheless also increases the susceptibility of vehicular systems to remote attacks and message injections.
-The ability to hijack an ECU allows attackers to inject stealthy messages into the vehicle's internal communication systems.
-Researchers discovered several remote access points on connected cars and demonstrated that attackers could remotely exploit them to take control of the cars or even disable them.
-For instance, Miller and Valasek remotely compromised a Jeep and transmited malicious CAN messages, which led to the vehicle malfunctioning on the highway~\cite{jeephack}.
-Moreover, despite the widespread implementation and high reliability, the CAN protocol also remains vulnerable to intruders due to the absence of basic security requirements, especially message authentication.
-Thus, due to the limited payload length, only the plaintext message is broadcast over the CAN bus, leaving no way to verify where the message comes from or its integrity.
-Therefore, vehicles using the current version of the CAN protocol remain insecure and attackers could, for instance, instigate sudden braking or acceleration, rendering the lives of passengers and pedestrians at risk~\cite{miller2019lessons}.
+The increased connectivity of modern vehicles as well as Automotive IoT technologies nonetheless increases the susceptibility of vehicular systems to remote attacks and message injections.
+The ability to hijack an ECU and inject stealthy messages into the vehicles' internal communication systems allows attackers to circumvent a wide array of safety-critical systems and control a wide range of vehicular functions.
+Researchers discovered several remote access points on connected vehicles and demonstrated that attackers could remotely exploit them to take control of the vehicles, including disabling the brakes, braking individual wheels, stopping the engine, and so on~\cite{koscher2010experimental, woo2014practical}.
+For instance, Miller and Valasek remotely compromised a Jeep and transmitted malicious CAN messages, which led to the vehicle malfunctioning on the highway~\cite{miller2019lessons}.
+Later, Chrysler recalled 1.4 million vehicles that can be remotely hacked over the Internet~\cite{chrysler}.

+Despite the CAN protocol's widespread implementation and high reliability, it remains vulnerable to intruders due to the absence of basic security mechanisms as they introduce delays in message transmission or increase bus traffic~\cite{jo2021survey}.
+Although there are a few works on implementing message authentication code (MAC) on the CAN bus to authenticate the sender ECU and prevent different attacks, they are costly and only achieve limited cryptographic strength~~\cite{xiao2020session, schmandt2017mini}.
+Moreover, it is difficult to insert the MAC along with the CAN message because of the limited payload length.
+As a result, only the plaintext message is broadcast over the CAN bus.
+Hence, CAN protocol does not include a way to verify where the message comes from or its integrity~\cite{jo2021survey}.
+Due to this security deficiency, vehicles using the CAN protocol remains insecure, and attackers could, for instance, instigate sudden braking or acceleration, rendering the lives of passengers and pedestrians at risk~\cite{miller2019lessons}.